YasmineBB/ceramics-studio-platform/README.md

 ##### Site Admin

 In this case, the Site Admin are the teachers at the studio.
-The teachers will be posting blog posts to the site which appear on the homepage and these posts are visible to all users, whether they have created an account on the platform, or whether they are a current student at the studio or a prospective student.
+The teachers will be posting blog posts to the site which appear on the homepage and these posts are visible to all users, whether they have created an account on the platform, or whether they are a current student at the studio without an account, or a prospective student.

 The idea is that the blog posts will cover interesting topics that a ceramics student, or someone who is interested in getting into ceramics, may find useful.
-This serves the needs of current ceramic students at the studio as the posts will be practical and applicable to their practice.
-This should also entice prospective students by drawing awareness to the studio.
+This serves the needs of current students at the studio as the posts will be practical and applicable to their practice.
+This should also entice prospective students by drawing awareness to the studio and the engaging manner it operates in.

 - As a **Site Admin** I can: